pvn_getpages handles lengths <= PAGESIZE just fine

 It turns out calling pvn_getpages all the times is either the same speed or marginally faster - on top of making the code a bit more readable.

-Updated by Gordon Ross over 6 years ago
+Updated by Gordon Ross almost 7 years ago

 Changing all file systems to replace this pattern: